nirui/sshwifty/README.md

 ### Why I got error "TypeError: Cannot read property 'importKey' of undefined"

-It's usually because your web browser does not support WebCrypt API, or the support has been disabled.
+It's usually because your web browser does not support WebCrypt API (such as `window.crypto.subtle` or anything under `window.crypto`), or the support has been disabled.

 If you're using Google Chrome, please connect Sshwifty with HTTPS.
 Chrome will disable WebCrypt and many other APIs when the connection is not safe.